-The Wisconsin Center for Investigative Journalism is an independent, nonprofit and nonpartisan news organization that strives to uphold high standards of fairness and accuracy.
+Wisconsin Watch is an independent, nonprofit and nonpartisan news organization that strives to uphold high standards of fairness and accuracy.

-The Center’s ethics standards include the Society of Professional Journalists Code of Ethics, adopted in 1996 and endorsed by thousands of journalists around the world.
+Wisconsin Watch’s ethics standards include the Society of Professional Journalists Code of Ethics, adopted in 1996 and endorsed by thousands of journalists around the world.
 That code is reprinted below, with permission.
-WCIJ’s Board of Directors have also adopted a conflict of interest policy and a diversity statement, which appear after the SPJ Code of Ethics.
+Wisconsin Watch’s Board of Directors have also adopted a conflict of interest policy and a diversity statement, which appear after the SPJ Code of Ethics.

-- The Center’s Policy on Financial Support, which requires that the Center’s news coverage be independent of donors and that all providers of revenue will be publicly identified.
+- Wisconsin Watch’s Policy on Financial Support, which requires news coverage be independent of donors and that all providers of revenue will be publicly identified.

-- Membership standards of the Investigative News Network, the nation’s first consortium of nonprofit investigative news organizations.
-The Center is a founding member of INN and the standards, developed with assistance of the Center’s leaders, require members to disclose information about donors and financial practices, produce nonpartisan investigative journalism, and “apply high journalistic standards for accuracy and fairness and which prevent conflicts of interest that compromise the integrity of the work.”
+- Membership standards of the Institute for Nonprofit News (originally Investigative News Network), the nation’s first consortium of nonprofit investigative news organizations.
+Wisconsin Watch is a founding member of INN and the standards, developed with assistance of our leaders, require members to disclose information about donors and financial practices, produce nonpartisan investigative journalism, and apply high journalistic standards for accuracy and fairness.

 Society of Professional Journalists Code of Ethics

 Members of the Society of Professional Journalists believe that public enlightenment is the forerunner of justice and the foundation of democracy.
 The duty of the journalist is to further those ends by seeking truth and providing a fair and comprehensive account of events and issues.
 Conscientious journalists from all media and specialties strive to serve the public with thoroughness and honesty.
 Professional integrity is the cornerstone of a journalist’s credibility.
 Members of the Society share a dedication to ethical behavior and adopt this code to declare the Society’s principles and standards of practice.